 be pretty boring, too, huh?).

-and emphasis.
 It is a good idea to change demonstrative pronouns to

 demonstrative